-12.2.3.2 Approval of new or revised Questions may be sought:
+13.2.3.2 Approval of new or revised Questions may be sought:

-– by consultation of the Member States as soon as the text has been adopted by the relevant Study Group at its meeting or by correspondence;
+– by consultation of the Member States as soon as the text has been adopted by the relevant Study Group;

 – if justified, at a Radiocommunication Assembly.

-12.2.3.3 At the Study Group meeting where a draft new or revised Question is adopted or where it is decided to seek adoption by Study Group by correspondence, the Study Group shall decide to submit the draft new or revised Question for approval either at the next Radiocommunication Assembly or by consultation of the Member States, unless the Study Group has decided to use the procedure for simultaneous adoption and approval (PSAA) procedure as described in § 12.2.4.
+13.2.3.3 At the Study Group meeting where a draft new or revised Question is adopted, the Study Group shall decide to submit the draft new or revised Question for approval either at the next Radiocommunication Assembly or by consultation of the Member States.

-12.2.3.4 When it is decided to submit a draft new or revised Question for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.
+13.2.3.4 When it is decided to submit a draft new or revised Question for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.